 Most Help Desk and Call Center Managers understand that Help Desk ticket categories are a powerful tool to keep organized.
 However not all managers understand that Help Desk ticket categories are a prerequisite for many of the processes and tools the Help Desk relies on.
-It’s not enough to just have Help Desk ticket categories but they must be updated, revised and accurate.
+It’s not enough to just have Help Desk ticket categories they must be updated, revised, and accurate.

 So what processes and tools are assisted by Help Desk ticket categories?
-Help Desk ticket categories are the primary tool for Help Desk Agents to set correct ticket priority level.
+Help Desk ticket categories are the primary tool for Help Desk Agents to set the correct ticket priority levels.
 Without ticket category guidance, you will find Help Desk Agents all over the board with priority levels.
 Help Desk ticket categories can help present category specific just in time knowledge solutions and decision scripts, which is a terrific way to improve your Help Desk first contact resolution.